-The Master of Arts in Asia Pacific Studies consists of 36 units: 6 Seminar courses (4 units each) and Language courses (12 units total).
+The 36-unit Master's Program in Asia Pacific Studies is comprised of six graduate seminar courses as well as Asian language courses.
 Students select courses in consultation with an advisor.
 Seminar courses are held Tuesday, Wednesday or Thursday evenings; language courses are held Monday evenings and during the summer.

 The program's calendar involves four 16-week semesters and one 8-week Intensive Language Summer session.
 During the summer session, language classes are held two evenings per week.
 There are no seminar classes during the summer.